 Most of all, have fun!
-Experiment with the basic Pendant functions to get familiar with how your SHARK HD CNC moves and sounds.
+Experiment with the basic LCD Pendant functions to get familiar with how your SHARK SD110/ SD120 machine moves and sounds.

-Learning to zero the X-, Y-, and Z-axes is an important skill for accurate work.
+Learning to zero the X-, Y-, and Z-axis is an important skill for accurate work.
 You can zero the Z-axis manually or automatically with the help of the Next Wave CNC Touch Plate, available as an add-on accessory (see figure 6 below).

 ZERO THE Z-AXIS MANUALLY.
 Setting the Z-axis zero point manually is an easy process.
 First, install the router bit you'll use for the project into the collet of the router.
 Begin by moving it to the marked center of your workpiece using the jog functions shown on the opposite page.
-Change the jog speed on the Pendant to "Slow."
-Carefully move the bit over the center mark on the workpiece by using the X- and Y- jog keys.
-With the bit centered over the workpiece, press the "Zero XY" key to zero the X- and Y- axes.
+Change the jog speed on the LCD Pendant to "Slow."
+Carefully move the bit over the center mark on the workpiece by using the X and Y jog keys.
+With the bit centered over the workpiece, press the "Zero XY" key to zero the X- and Y-axis.